gervasioartur/walletwise-api/docs/useCases/expenses/addFixedExpense/addFixedExpense.md

     Then the response status should be 400
     And the response should contain "Invalid due day!
 Expiration day must be between 1 to 31."

-# Scenario: Add fixed expense with no start date []
+# Scenario: Add fixed expense with no end date [✅]

     Given fixed expense payload with userId "any_user_id", description "any_description",amount 12, category "FOOD", dueDay 21,startDate , endDate 2025-10-23 and paymentFrequency "DAILY" When I send a POST request to "api/fixed-expense" Then the response status should be 400
-    And the response should contain "Start date is required."
+    And the response should contain "End date is required."

-# Scenario: Add fixed expense with start date after endDate []
+# Scenario: Add fixed expense with start date after end date []

     Given fixed expense payload with userId "any_user_id", description "any_description",amount 12, category "FOOD", dueDay 21,startDate 2025-10-24  , endDate 2025-10-23 and paymentFrequency "DAILY"